 After you get all this and finally put it on, you will look like this:

-Now, for the best part!
-Just like you would be advised to start WW2 reenactment with a single action bolt-rifle of your fraction, you are advised to start Soviet-Afghan War reenactment with AK(s)-74.
+Just like you would be advised to start WW2 reenactment with a standard bolt-rifle of your fraction, you are advised to start Soviet-Afghan War reenactment with AK(s)-74.
 Of course, no one can stop you from buying a BTR and install AGS-17 on top of it - pretty sure any team will accept you.
 Yet, you will still need a personal weapon!

 Here you can see a full set of equipment issued with an AKS-74.
 Well, the set is not full - we are missing an oil bottle and a cleaning kit.
 My bad.

 Bayonet was issued along with the rifle.
 AKS-74 was supplied with 6X4 bayonet, which was worn on the belt, on the left hand side of the buckle.
-Every rifle would also be supplied with 4-cell magazine pouch and 4 magazines respectively.
+Every rifle would also be supplied with 4-cell magazine pouch and 4 magazines.
 Magazines were usually orange bakelite, but from 1983, the production of the plum magazines has started and they were supplied alongside each other.
 The ammo clips were not really used, thought in theory you would have 4 of them (with 15 rounds in each) in your pouch.

 At the end of the day, with your weapon, you will look something like this: